OlafOtterbach/Yallocc/Yallocc/ReadMe.txt

 Yallocc.SyntaxTree
 ------------------
-Almots always it is needed to get the structure for the syntax of a text in a data structure.
+Almost always it is needed to get the structure for the syntax of a text in a data structure.
 The syntax tree generator includes the yallocc and transformates a text to a syntax tree data structure.